Searching ...

 Cleveland Clinic in Ohio USA

-The top industries in the state based on persons employed include manufacturing, healthcare, automotive, and technology.
-Many employment opportunities are also available in finance, education, construction, and hospitality.
+The major industries in the state, based on the number of employed people, are manufacturing, healthcare, automotive, and technology.
+Many employment opportunities are available in finance, education, construction, and hospitality.
+People are moving to Ohio because of the career opportunities in different professional sectors.

 Exceptional higher education